dymodi/dymodi.github.io/MLfolds/deep-learning/Convolution-Neural-Network.md

 author: Yi DING
 ---

-In this tutorial, we will basically follow the [official tutorial](https://www.tensorflow.org/get_started/mnist/pros) but will change some parts to make it easier to understand.
+Here we basically follow the contents provided by [CS231n Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/).
+A related video can be found in [Youtube](https://www.youtube.com/watch?v=u6aEYuemt0M).

 [Another tutorial](http://rll.berkeley.edu/deeprlcoursesp17/docs/tfsection.pdf) of TensorFlow on deep NN is provided by Chelsea Finn from Berkeley CS 294 course.

-## Convolution Neural Network
+## Architecture Overview

 Note that, according to [Convolutional Neural Networks for Visual Recognition, Stanford, CS231n](http://cs231n.github.io/convolutional-networks/) "ConvNet architectures make the explicit assumption that the inputs are images".

 One reason that we need ConvNN for images is that regular NNs do not scale well to full images.